 First of all, do not start this journey without a destination.
 In insulation, more means better, but more could also mean costlier.
 You do not want to overspend on this project, for one of its primary objectives is to save money through less energy usage.
 Buying an expensive product unnecessarily will prolong the time your new attic insulation system needs to pay for itself.

-Ask any commercial and residential roofing professional and you would know that the climate is the first thing you have to consider.
+Ask any Insulation Contractor and you would know that the climate is the first thing you have to consider.
 The colder the weather, the higher the R-value you need to trap indoor heat and maintain a desirable level of comfort

 Store Nothing in the Attic